AdamBrodzinski/simple-redux-react/README.md

 # simple-redux-react

-Getting the average app running with React, Redux, react-redux react-router-redux, is getting way too complicated.
+Getting the average app running with React, Redux, react-redux, redux-devtools, and react-router-redux, is getting way too complicated.
 I'm glad that it's so flexible and customizable but all of my projects follow a similar pattern when getting things going.

 This project doesn't solve all edge cases... for those you can wire it up yourself or submit a PR if you think this is missing a commong config.